Singapore’s banks are funding a huge problem

 - Six were for projects and companies in Indonesia, accounting for $874 million (38%).

-Seven deals consisted of newly established lending for the construction of six coal-fired power projects.
+Eight deals consisted of newly established lending for the construction of seven coal-fired power projects.
 Ten deals were ‘refinancings’, whereby lenders renew existing debt for companies or projects that have typically already been built or are under construction.
 Three deals financed acquisitions of coal assets and one was additional debt to an existing project.

 More dirty deals in the pipeline